-With September being Alopecia Areata Awareness Month, you may want to bone up on your knowledge of this autoimmune disease.
+With Alopecia Areata Awareness Month quickly approaching, you may want to bone up on your knowledge of this autoimmune disease.
 Typically affecting people younger than 20 (though it does affect all ages), alopecia areata causes the immune system to attack hair follicles, leading to hair loss—which can include brows and lashes.
 The good news: In 90 percent of sufferers, the damage alopecia inflicts on hair follicles isn’t permanent.

 So, how do you, lash and brow pros, deal with clients who suffer from this illness?
 Lynn La Palermo, co-owner of Occhi’ Institute For Lash and Brow Training in Oakbrook Terrace, Illinois, says, “There are options when it comes to brows, but lash extensions are rarely, if ever, successful.
 With lashes and alopecia, normally there are very few—if any—natural lashes, so there is nothing to attach the extension to.
 And if there are a few lashes, the application looks spotty at best.”